 Our policy is that payment is required on the day of consultation unless prior arrangement has been made (For example setting up an Automatic Payment).
 If you have problems with your ability to pay medical fees, please discuss this with your practice team or the Practice Manager.

-Accounts not paid on the day will incur an administration fee of $5.00
+All accounts issued will incur an administration fee of $5.00

 Our practice is committed to meeting our obligations under the Health Information Privacy Code (HIPC) to protect the privacy of your health information.
 To ensure that we meet our obligations we have:

 - trained our staff in the Health Information Privacy Code

 - appointed a privacy officer.
 The privacy officer for our practice is Sue Allen.
 If you wish to speak to her, please contact reception.